daintycuevas/javascript-challenge/README.md

 Prior to including more functionalities on the page, filtered results can be nicely viewed, which I do not clearly understand.

-At this point, filter search is functioning with formatting issues on the UFO javascript-challenge.
+At this point, filter search is functioning with formatting issues on the UFO level 1 javascript-challenge.

+UFO level 2 is incomplete.